Samsung Heavy to absorb Samsung Engineering for $2.5 billion

-SEOUL Samsung Heavy Industries will absorb Samsung Engineering for about $2.5 billion, the latest step in a restructuring at South Korea's largest conglomerate that has accelerated since the controlling Lee family's patriarch was hospitalized in May.
+SEOUL Samsung Heavy Industries will absorb Samsung Engineering for about $2.5 billion (1.50 billion pounds), the latest step in a restructuring at South Korea's largest conglomerate that has accelerated since the controlling Lee family's patriarch was hospitalised in May.

-Monday's deal does not by itself strengthen the younger generation's grip, analysts said, although it does streamline the structure of the sprawling conglomerate, or chaebol, and pave the way for further restructuring as succession looms.

-No Lee family members directly hold shares in either of the two firms, which do not in turn own shares in crown jewel Samsung Electronics Co Ltd (005930.KS).
+However, Monday's deal, which caught investors by surprise and sent shares in both companies surging, appears mainly to be part of Samsung's ongoing consolidation of overlapping business areas.
+No Lee family members directly hold shares in either of the two firms, which do not in turn hold shares in crown jewel Samsung Electronics Co Ltd.

 "Samsung Group is making adjustments to its various businesses, looking for either vertical integrations or moving pieces around for other purposes," said Chung Sun-sup, chief executive of corporate research firm Chaebul.com.